DevDeNiro/aws-bootcamp-cruddur-2023/journal/week1.md

   return data, 200
 ```

-Then, in vices, I created the notifications_activities.py microservice and populated it like so:
+Then, in the services, i created the notifications_activities.py microservice and populated it like so:

 ```
 from datetime import datetime, timedelta, timezone